AMTORRES82/Udacity/README.md

  3.Files in the repository:

   test.csv: The dataset whith the house prices and the rest of features.
-  Houses.ipynb: The jupyter notebook where we find the code.
+  Houses2.ipynb: The jupyter notebook where we find the code.

  4.Summary of the results of the analysis
   - Most correlated variables with the Sale Price.